1946 Midwest Conference football season: Monmouth

 The 1946 Monmouth Fighting Scots football team represented Monmouth College of Monmouth, Illinois.
 Led by head coach Glenn E. Robinson, the Fighting Scots compiled a 4–4 record (2–3 against MWC teams), finished in fifth place in the MWC, and outscored opponents by a total of 104 to 66.

 Grinnell

 The 1946 Grinnell Pioneers football team represented Grinnell College of Grinnell, Iowa.
 In their third, non-consecutive year under head coach Ben Douglas, the Pioneers compiled a 3–5 record (2–4 against MWC teams), finished in a tie for sixth place in the MWC, and were outscored by a total of 87 to 82.

 Grinnell also celebrated the school's centennial in the fall of 1946.

 Beloit

-The 1946 Beloit Buccaneers football team represented Beloit College of Beloit, Wisconsin.
-Led by head coach James C. Easterbrook, the Buccaneers compiled a 4–4 record (2–4 against MWC teams), finished in a tie for sixth place in the MWC, and were outscored by a total of 89 to 88.
+The 1946 Beloit Blue Devils football team represented Beloit College of Beloit, Wisconsin.
+Led by head coach James C. Easterbrook, the Blue Devils compiled a 4–4 record (2–4 against MWC teams), finished in a tie for sixth place in the MWC, and were outscored by a total of 89 to 88.

 The candidates for the 1946 Beloit football team included 50 veterans of World War II.